philcockfield/ui-harness/README.md

 ## Quick Start (1-minute)
-With the UIHarness you can go from an empty NPM module, to building clean, isolated React components using best-practices within 60-seconds.
+With the UIHarness you can go from an empty NPM module, to cleanly building isolated React components using best-practices in well under a minute.

 Start a new module with the UIHarness pre-installed by running: